iosmany/javascript-capabilities/README.md

 # javascript-capabilities
-Understanding javascript and make it fun.
+Understanding javascript and make it fun using nodejs.